OverlyDevoted/CyberSecuritySummaries/WebApp/JavaScript/Principles.md

 ## Two-pronged facade function (promise)

 It's a solution to a **callback hell**.
-Functions that require to utilize browser features will initiate background web browser work and return a placeholder object (promise) immediately in JavaScript.
+Functions that require to utilize browser features will initiate background web browser work and return a placeholder object (promise) immediately to JavaScript.
 When calling a `fetch` function, it returns something, it returns a `promise` object.
 That object contains a `value` and an onFulfilled, which is a big empty array `{value: undefined, onFulfilled: []}`, while it returns this object it simultaneously sends a message to the browser to fetch data.
 The return object is there to show, to keep track of what is happening in the browser.
 When the data gets fetched it is placed inside the value property.

 `OnFulfill` is a callback that is called when the value is filled, it's a hidden property.
 We can pass a function for onFulfilled by calling `promise.then`.
 We can also chain `.then` each subsequent return will have result argument of the previous `.then`